thewiw/peony/README.md

 1. Access the VPN selection page: `https://[your-hostname]/vpn-select.html`
 2. Choose your VPN from the list
 3. Log in to the management interface with provided credentials

+### Verify Settings

+1. Click on Configuration → OpenVPN Server: Edit config (at the top of the page) to ensure everything is set up correctly.

+2. Click on Configuration → OpenVPN Client: View config (at the bottom of the page this time).

+3. Click on Configuration → EasyRSA: View vars to ensure everything is okay.

+4. If everything is set up correctly, you can access Certificates and create a certificate.

+#### Troubleshooting
+**Verify your .opvn files** if it's not correct you should update the OpenVPN client manually in the UI dashboard → configuration → OpenVPN Client and redownload the .opvn files or you can edit yourself the .opvn file